Account Types

 Part 2: Finishing account setup

-- Ensure you’re already verified with your official domain
+- Ensure you’re already verified with your official domain (if you have one)

 - Do not remove the reference link.
 Moderators will be using this during their validation process.